-Guru Padmasambhava is believed to have spent 3 years, 3 months and 3 days meditating in a cave which still exists inside the monastery and can be accessed through a narrow hole by visitors.
+Guru Padmasambhava is believed to have spent 3 years, 3 months, and 3 days meditating in a cave that still exists inside the monastery and can be accessed through a narrow hole by visitors.
 Though the site has existed as a cave for meditation for hundreds of years, the temple complex, as well as monastery as it exists in its present form, was built in the year 1692.
-A fire devastated the monastery in the year 1998 and it was painstakingly rebuilt by devoted volunteers who had to carry material on ponies and their backs as there is no other way to take things up.
-Tigers Nest monastery has a mystical aura more suited to the realms of fantasy, partly due to its legendary status and picturesque location.

 Tiger Nest Monastery: An Overview